-Climber Dies on Oregon's Mount Hood, Rescue Effort for Seven Others Continues
+Climber Dies on Oregon's Mount Hood, Seven Others Rescued

-A climber died after falling at least 700 feet on Oregon’s Mount Hood Tuesday, and seven others who were stranded have been rescued and are making their way down the mountain ahead of frigid weather at nightfall, according to authorities with the Clackamas County Sheriff’s office.
+A climber died after falling at least 700 feet on Oregon’s Mount Hood Tuesday, and seven others who were stranded have been rescued, according to the Clackamas County Sheriff’s office.

-“Our search and rescue partners are still up on the mountain working to reach the other approximate seven people that are still hunkered down, still on the mountain,” Sergeant Brian Jensen told the media Tuesday afternoon.
+“All told, seven climbers in two groups have been taken down or off the mountain,” the Clackamas County Sheriff’s office confirmed on Twitter Tuesday night.

-The immediate Tuesday night forecast for Mount Hood, according to the National Oceanic And Atmospheric Administration, is 18 degrees Fahrenheit with a wind chill factor of -1 and a high chance of snow.
+Responders embarked on a search and rescue mission on Mount Hood Tuesday night with a forecast of 18 degrees Fahrenheit with a wind chill factor of -1 and a high chance of snow, according to the National Oceanic And Atmospheric Administration.

-“We are fighting against time as the heavy weather is supposed to be rolling in this evening, and they are trying to get there as quickly and safely as possible to get the folks out,” Jensen said.
+“We are fighting against time as the heavy weather is supposed to be rolling in this evening, and they are trying to get there as quickly and safely as possible to get the folks out,” Sergeant Brian Jensen told the media Tuesday afternoon, who also noted that conditions on the mountain were “treacherous.”

 The climber who died was airlifted from via helicopter the mountain earlier Tuesday afternoon, but was pronounced dead on arrival upon reaching the hospital.
 Authorities have not released the identity.